kero13ro/Code-Beyond/content/Building with Lovable.dev.md

 Recently, I've been hearing buzz about [Lovable.dev](https://lovable.dev), an AI-powered platform that promises to build full-stack web applications in minutes.
 Instead of building yet another todo app, I decided to test its limits with something more challenging: a rental property scraper that could actually help people find apartments.

-This tutorial walks through my complete experience—from initial setup to final reality check—so you can l2222arn from both the wins and the gotchas.222
+This tutorial walks through my complete experience—from initial setup to final reality check—so you can learn from both the wins and the gotchas.

 ## Project Goals: What I Wanted to Build